Frequently Asked Questions

 + How is Sacred Sector Community funded?

-Sacred Sector Fellowship is an initiative of the Center for Public Justice made possible by the generous support of the Templeton Religion Trust.
+Sacred Sector Community is an initiative of the Center for Public Justice made possible by the generous support of the Templeton Religion Trust.
+Learn more at CPJustice.org.

 + I don't think my organization fits the main criteria.
 Can I still apply?